merkys/covid-lt/clusters.md

 ----------

 Cluster is made of one single complex, PDB ID 7S0E.
-Antibody chains contact with S1 CTD loops containing residues 520 and 560.
+Antibody chains contact with S1 CTD1 loops containing residues 520 and 560.
 Antibody, N-612-007, has been reported to be partially neutralizing [https://doi.org/10.1016/J.CELREP.2022.110348].

 Cluster 15